Many people today claim to use some form of alternative medicine or complementary therapy to manage their health.

 In recent years, doctors and researchers have begun to include complementary and integrative approaches to medicine in their research to understand how alternative medicine is being used today.

-According to the National Center For Complementary and Integrative Health, Of those who use complementary or alternative medicine techniques, women are slightly more likely than men to use these techniques, and as income and education levels rise, so do the uses of these techniques.
+According to the, Of those who use complementary or alternative medicine techniques, women are slightly more likely than men to use these techniques, and as income and education levels rise, so do the uses of these techniques.
 At least 40% of people in their 40s, 50s, and 60s are using some form of a complementary or alternative approach for their health or wellness.

 Use of complementary and alternative medicine is greatest among those of American Indian or Alaska Natives decent (50.3%), followed by whites (43.1%) and Asians (39.9%).
 Blacks and Hispanics are less likely to use these approaches (25.5 and 23.7% respectively).